 If you don't need an environment anymore, you may want to destroy and delete it.
 To do so, select the project where the environment you want to destroy and delete is located.
 Select the environment and click on the ellipsis icon at the end of the row (3 vertical dots).
-If you have sufficient rights, a menu will appear and you will be able to click on 'Destroy' and 'Delete'.
+If you have sufficient rights, a menu will appear and you will be able to click on 'Destroy'.
+Once an environment is destroyed you will be able to select 'Delete' where the option 'Destroy' was.
 If you do not have sufficient rights and you think it may be a mistake, contact the project owner!

 What's the difference between destroying and deleting an environment?